 Records will be kept of any medication administered to children.

-School/Academy name has made the decision to hold emergency salbutamol inhaler kits and auto adrenaline injectors for use in an emergency. [delete if not applicable].
+The Grove Primary School has made the decision to hold emergency salbutamol inhaler kits and auto adrenaline injectors for use in an emergency.

-School/Academy name cannot be held responsible for side effects that occur when medication is taken correctly.
+The Grove Primary School cannot be held responsible for side effects that occur when medication is taken correctly.
 Parents/carers must give their child the first dose of a new medicine and monitor for side effects.

 Staff will not force a pupil to accept their medication or comply with their health procedure.
 Procedures for dealing with this situation will be discussed in advance with parents/carers and possibly health professionals as part of the writing of an IHP.
 In the case of pupils who do not have an IHP, the parent/carer will be contacted to discuss next steps.